microsoft/verona/docs/pyrona.md

 The first step is actually to build a concept of deep immutability into Python.
 This can be split into three parts:

 * Deep Immutability: We are starting with a deep immutability model, we have been drafting a [PEP](https://github.com/TobiasWrigstad/peps/pull/8) to describe this model.
+  The current prototype is in a PR to a fork of CPython: https://github.com/mjp41/cpython/pull/51

 * SCC work and atomic RC

-* Integration with message passing between sub-interpreters
+* Integration with message passing between sub-interpreters ([PEP734](https://peps.python.org/pep-0734/)).
+This will enable us to get parallel performance even though we are technically not losing the GIL.

-Deep Immutability is a key part of any ownership model as we need concurrent threads to be able to share type information.
+Deep Immutability is a key part of any ownership model as we need concurrent threads to be able to share type information without risking it being mutated under foot.
-As types in Python are objects, we need a way to share these objects between threads.
+As types in Python are mutable objects, we need a way to share these objects between threads.

-Once the immutability model is in place, then we can start applying the region-based ownership model to Python.
+Once the immutability model is in place, then we can start applying the region-based ownership model to Python to permit safe sharing and transfer of mutable state.
 This involves applying the ideas developed in the FrankenScript prototype to Python.
 We have made progress on this in our prototyping ideas on CPython, but nothing is ready to try yet.